futureanalytics-io/data-vault-MS-Fabric/README.md

 ![Data Vault Architecture](image/mermaid-diagram.png)

 ## Features
 1. **SQL-Centric Automation**: We use PySpark’s ```sql()``` function as a powerful "Code Generator."
-By feeding metadata into SparkSQL, the engine automatically builds and manages your Data Vault entities and Materialized Lake Views (MLVs) without manual coding.
+By feeding metadata into SparkSQL, the engine automatically builds your Data Vault entities in Materialized Lake Views (MLVs) without manual SQL coding.

 2. **Scalable Templating**: Scaling your architecture is as simple as updating a configuration.
 Whether you prefer using a YAML file or a Python dictionary, the "Template-First" approach ensures that adding 100 new Hubs or Links follows the exact same standardized logic.